Faiza1st/Project3-/README.md

     ```bash
     npm install
     ```
-6. Create a .env file in the root directory and by following the steps below
+6. Create a .env file in the root directory by following the steps below
+7. Run
+    ```bash
+    npm run build
+    ```
-7. Run the server by executing in the terminal.
+8. Run the server by executing in the terminal.
 This will start the server and open it on http://localhost:4050/.

     ```bash
-    npm run start
+    npm start
     ```